An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Numerical Verification

 where $\rho_k$ is the density matrix of the $k^\mathrm{th}$ qubit, $n$ is the number of qubits, and $S = \{\bs{\theta}_i \}$ is the set of sampled parameter vectors.
 ENT calculations employed 10,000 samples of circuit parameters.

 The structures of the tested ansatzes are shown in Fig.~\ref{fig:ansatzes}.
 The ansatzes differ from each other in the entanglement layers.
-Since Q-FEM searches the solution in real space, we chose ansatzes that exclusively use one-qubit $R_y$ rotation gates.
+In Q-FEM, the linear system of equations is real-valued, hence, ansatzes are chosen that exclusively use one-qubit $Ry$ rotation gates, which is commonly done in the literature such as in Ref.~\mbox{~\citep{bravo2023variational}} to limit the optimizer search to the solution subspace.
+It is important to note that limiting the search space to quantum states with only real amplitudes may impact the feasibility of achieving successful optimization.
 To achieve an entangled state, controlled Pauli gates ($CZ$ and $CX$) are employed in different patterns.
-While Ansatzes~2~\citep{bravo2023variational}, 3 and 4~\citep{Sim_2019} are taken from literature, Ansatz~1 is proposed herein to generalize the ansatz proposed in Ref.~\citep{bravo2023variational} to odd number of qubits.
+While Ansatzes~2~\citep{bravo2023variational}, 3, and 4~\citep{Sim_2019} are taken from literature, Ansatz~1 is proposed herein to generalize the ansatz proposed in Ref.~\citep{bravo2023variational} to an odd number of qubits.
 We note that this ansatz features two-qubit gates that are not immediate neighbors of each other, which may pose difficulty in qubit arrangement in real quantum computers with imperfect connectivity.

 Table~\ref{tab:Ansatz_performance} provides the overview of the ansatz performance testing and results.
-Each ansatz was tested in two, three, and four layer configurations.
-Increasing the number of layers increase the number of ansatz parameters, hence the circuit cost~\cite{Sim_2019}.
+Each ansatz was tested in two, three, and four-layer configurations.
+Increasing the number of layers increases the number of ansatz parameters, hence the circuit cost~\cite{Sim_2019}.
 The ansatzes feature similar numbers of two-qubit gates per layer.
-For each configuration, Q-FEM was executed 20 times starting from a random initial set of ansatz parameters to assess robustness in achieving converged solution.
-Success rate (last column in Table~\ref{tab:Ansatz_performance}) refers to the number of simulations that successfully converged.
+For each configuration, Q-FEM was executed 20 times, starting from a random initial set of ansatz parameters to assess robustness in achieving a converged solution.
+The success rate (last column in Table~\ref{tab:Ansatz_performance}) refers to the number of simulations that successfully converged.
 Convergence is assessed when the cost function value at the minima found by the optimization algorithm is less than a tolerance value of $\hat{C}_p \leq 10^{-6}$.